haiwera-silk-cd/magento-devdocs/guides/v2.1/config-guide/prod/config-reference-var-name.md

   - Setup
 ---

 This topic discusses how to derive an environment variable name knowing a configuration path.
-You can override Magento configuration settings using environment variables.
-For example, you can override the value of a payment processor's live URL on your production system.
+You can override Magento configuration settings using environment variables. 例如， you can override the value of a payment processor's live URL on your production system.

 You can override the value of _any_ configuration setting using environment variables; however, we recommend you maintain consistent settings using the shared configuration file, `config.php`, and the system-specific configuration file, `env.php`, as discussed in [Deployment general overview](http://devdocs.magento.com/guides/v2.2/config-guide/deployment/pipeline/).